 - Exposure to sun, in moderation of course, is important for the production of Seratonin and increases your level of Vitamin D.

-- Low levels of Vitamin D have been linked to depressive moods and may help alleviate the symptoms of Seasonal Affective Disorder.
+- Low levels of Vitamin D have been linked to depressive moods.
+Supplemental Vitamin D may help alleviate the symptoms of Seasonal Affective Disorder.
 SAD is suffered in the winter months when exposure to sunlight is decreased.

 Improve your sleep

 - Interrupted sleep can lower mood, decrease optimal daytime functioniong, impair thinking and decision making and cause anxiety

 - Try to be consistent with bedtime and waking hours.

 - Sleep 6-8 hours nightly and make sure your room is dark